As technology shrinks in size and increases in power, making smart wearable accessories that are worn on fingers is becoming less of a challenge.

 Over a billion people worldwide are vitamin D deficient because of the indoor lifestyle and sun avoidance behavior.
 Your body must needs this to absorb calcium and promote bone growth.
 You also need vitamin D for other important body functions.

 You’ll get motivated to consume vitamin D safely from the sun and at the same time the sunlight coach provides sun protection, so you’ll never get sunburned again.
-The device retails for just over $150 and there is a variety of colours to choose from.
+The device retails for just over $150 and there are various colors to choose from.

 The ORII Voice Powered Smart Ring turns your finger into a smartphone.
 No, its not a misprint, the ring actually enables you to make calls, send texts, create reminders and calendar appointments simply by tapping on your ear!